Counseling Services Helps Students Manage Anxiety

-Some forms of test anxiety can be temporary and/or short duration experiences that result from students having an unclear understanding of the course material, poor study or time management skills, insufficient test preparation, and/or lack of organization.
+Some forms of test anxiety can be temporary and result from students having an unclear understanding of the course material, poor study or time management skills, insufficient test preparation or lack of organization.

-Sometimes a cycle develops that affects student learning and performance on a regular basis.
-The cycle begins with test anxiety that may have resulted from prior bad experiences with test taking, lack of confidence, fear of failure, performance anxiety and/or other reasons.
+Other times it can be an ongoing cycle.
+The cycle begins with test anxiety that may have resulted from prior bad experiences with test taking, lack of confidence, fear of failure, performance anxiety or other reasons.

-As the cycle progresses, students feel overly threatened of ensuing exams and/or inadequate and unsure of their abilities.
-Such feelings often lead to nervousness, tension and anxiety.
-If these conditions persist and build, students can become panicked and lose their concentration and confidence during the tests.
-If poor test performance and grades result, the students begin to fear their next exams, thus perpetuating the cycle.
+As the cycle progresses, students may feel panicked about ensuing exams and lose their concentration and confidence during tests.
+If this results in poor test performance and grades, students begin to fear their next exams, thus perpetuating the cycle.